 Fabric: 13.5 oz. raw selvedge denim

-Details: Yellow selvedge ID, copper rivets, iron buttons, denim made from blend of Memphis cotton from the U.S.A.
+Details: Yellow selvedge ID, copper rivets, iron buttons, denim made from a blend of Memphis cotton from the U.S.A.